asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

 ```
 The field `_padding` is there to suppress a compiler warning about boolean-only bit fields being a terrible idea.

-Mind you `Rethought_Group` has two Odin features Ginger Bill dislikes using: `using` and `bit_field`s, and uses them together, with an anonymous `bit_field` to boot.
+Mind you `Rethought_Group` has two Odin features Ginger Bill dislikes using: `using` and `bool`-only `bit_field`s, and uses them together, with an anonymous `bit_field` to boot.
 (I am actually pleasantly surprised this compiles and works at all.)
 My goal here is to essentially cram both of `extendable` and `alive` booleans into one byte, and they do not really make sense to me as their own type, and keep the nice ergonomics of using them.
 The advised/Ginger Bill-authorized way to write this is the following:

 ```odin
 Group_Status :: enum u8 {